-Default Starting at 101 (For port 01 of the first extension card that is installed.
+Starting at 101 (For port 01 of the first extension card that is installed.
 Extension numbers are preset for subsequent extensions by adding one to the previous extension number.)
-Value Range Max.
-4 digits (consisting of 0-9)

 Specifies the name of the extension.
 As for the available characters, refer to the character code table described in section 3.2.1 Installing and Starting KX-TAW848 Maintenance Console.